Let’s have a closer look at sailing these ancient ships.

 The various sailing rigs obviously had pros and cons and mariners made their own choices.
 Note that modern sailors are biased by the modern triangular Bermuda rig designed for sailing-boat racing in the 19th c..

-From a sailors’ point of view, it was worth trying to take the end of the upper yard of the square sail down to the bow to reduce the length of sail-cloth prone to sagging on the luff side.
+From the point of view of a sailor sailing a square-rigged ship at close reach, it was worth trying to reduce the length of sail-cloth susceptible of sagging on the luff side by pulling down the windward end of the yard.
 This would probably leave too much sail abaft the mast so that the ship would easily luff, but it opened the way to the triangular shape of the lateen/settee rig pointing into the wind.
 Furthermore, the lateen sail consisted of less components than the square sail, but it required more crew to be handled.

 Whitewright (2011) shows that the lateen and settee rigs performed only very slightly better to windward than square sails as it allowed sailing 55 to 65° off the wind direction, while a square sail would allow 60 to 65°.
 The ‘velocity made good’ was only 1 to 2 knots in both cases (with moderate wind and calm sea).
 Hence, there is very little difference in the overall performance of both rigs and this explains why both coexisted for many centuries.

-The 5th century Kelenderis mosaic below shows a ship in full action in a rough sea.
+The 5th century Kelenderis mosaic below shows a ship with reefed trapezoidal settee sail close to a lateen rig.

-Note that although the harbour city is depicted, the ship is sailing in rough seas with many waves.
-In this picture, you can almost feel the rough sailing conditions at close reach with a reefed sail.
+Note that although the harbour city is depicted, the ship is sailing at close reach with a reefed sail in rough seas with many waves.
 Such a picture of a sailing ship in full action is very rare as artists never had an opportunity to see this from the shore.

 Sailors are not conservative at all when it comes to sail settings